avipars/DB-Mini-Project/Stage3/README.md

     ```

 4. `GetBooksReleasedWithin10YearsOfBirth(p_count INT, limit_count INT)` - The fourth function returns the first limit_count books with more than a p_count number of pages and released within 10 years of the author being born.
-It accepts two Integers as its parameters and returns a Table with Book id as Integer, Release Date as a Date, and Date of Birth of the Author as a DATE.
+It accepts two integers as its parameters and returns a Table with Book id as integer, Release Date, and Date of Birth of the Author.

     ```sql
     CREATE OR REPLACE FUNCTION GetBooksReleasedWithin10YearsOfBirth(p_count INT, limit_count INT DEFAULT 5)